Skip to content ↓

 A pair of girls spent their whole session creatively building a den.
 Their class teacher observed - careful not to interrupt their play - and commented on the richness of the problem-solving and discussions held by the girls.

-Tuesday 11th September
+Wednesday 11th September

 Today the new Robin and Owl classes enjoyed returning Beyond The Gate.
 It was a breezy, slightly chilly, but bright and sunny day and the children relished the freedom and exploration that their sessions enabled.